-- Retrospective Strategic Environmental Assessment was undertaken on the Mayor's Draft NLJWS and that Strategic Environmental Assessment was carried out on any later review of the Mayor's Draft NLJWS, after incorporation of the first Strategic Environmental Assessment results: - Appropriate Assessment (AA) of the effects on European Sites of nature conservation interest under the Habitats Directive does not apply.
+Retrospective Strategic Environmental Assessment was undertaken on the Mayor's Draft NLJWS and that Strategic Environmental Assessment was carried out on any later review of the Mayor's Draft NLJWS, after incorporation of the first Strategic Environmental Assessment results;

+• Appropriate Assessment (AA) of the effects on European Sites of nature conservation interest under the Habitats Directive does not apply.

 Originally it had been planned to carry out a review of the Mayor's Draft NLJWS in 2006.
-However, at the NLWA meeting on 20th September 2006 the Authority approved the postponement of a formal review of the North London Joint Waste Strategy because the Mayor of London's comments on the strategy had not yet been received and also because both the National Waste Strategy for England and the London Mayor's municipal waste strategy were under review so it seemed sensible to wait to review the Mayor's Draft NLJWS in the light of the above.
-Accordingly, the Strategic Environmental Assessment is to be carried out upon the Mayor's Draft North London Joint Waste Strategy, September 2004, but taking account of
+However, at the NLWA meeting on 20th September 2006 the Authority approved the postponement of a formal review of the North London Joint Waste Strategy.
+This was because the Mayor of London's comments on the strategy had not yet been received and also because both the National Waste Strategy for England and the London Mayor's municipal waste strategy were under review.
+It seemed sensible to wait to review the Mayor's Draft NLJWS in the light of the above.
+Accordingly, the Strategic Environmental Assessment was carried out upon the Mayor's Draft North London Joint Waste Strategy, September 2004, but taking account of:

-- The Mayor of London's comments on the strategy, which have not as yet been incorporated, but which have been received; - The fact that a Waste Prevention Plan has been produced and recently (February 2008) updated; - That an approved procurement strategy is in place, but that this will not be subjected to Strategic Environmental Assessment; - Any potential changes which might result from the new Waste Strategy for England 2007 and London Business Waste Strategy, and the updated London Municipal Waste Strategy if published in time.
+- The Mayor of London's comments on the strategy, which have not as yet been incorporated, but which have been received; - The fact that a Waste Prevention Plan has been produced and recently (February 2008) updated; - That an approved procurement strategy is in place, but that this will not be subjected to Strategic Environmental Assessment; - Any potential changes which might result from the new Waste Strategy for England 2007 and London Business Waste Strategy, and the updated London Municipal Waste Strategy if published in time; - Proposed amendments to the strategy published for consultation in the Revised North London Waste Strategy and further amendments proposed following public consultation; - Amendments to the Strategy following the Equalities Impact Assessment (EqIA).